Prof J. Doyne Farmer

-Baillie Gifford Professor of Mathematics, Mathematical Institute, University of Oxford
+Baillie Gifford Professor of Complex Systems Science, Smith School for Enterprise and the Environment, University of Oxford

-J. Doyne Farmer is Director of the Complexity Economics programme at the Institute for New Economic Thinking at the Oxford Martin School, Baillie Gifford Professor in the Mathematical Institute at the University of Oxford, and an External Professor at the Santa Fe Institute.
+J. Doyne Farmer is Director of the Complexity Economics programme at the Institute for New Economic Thinking at the Oxford Martin School, Baillie Gifford Professor of Complex Systems Science at the Smith School for Enterprise and the Environment, University of Oxford, and an External Professor at the Santa Fe Institute.

 His current research is in economics, including agent-based modeling, financial instability and technological progress.
 He was a founder of Prediction Company, a quantitative automated trading firm that was sold to the United Bank of Switzerland in 2006.
 His past research includes complex systems, dynamical systems theory, time series analysis and theoretical biology.

 During the 1980s he was an Oppenheimer Fellow and the founder of the Complex Systems Group at Los Alamos National Laboratory.
 While a graduate student in the 1970s he built the first wearable digital computer, which was successfully used to predict the game of roulette.

 Prof Farmer's PA, Dorothy Nicholas, can be reached on 01865 610403 or firstname.lastname@example.org.